-Setting: The project site is located in the public right-of-way of Canada Vista in front of 170 Cuesta Real, approximately 225 feet north of the three-way intersection at which Cuesta Real diverges into two.
-The site is surrounded by single-family residences.
-The site is in the Highway 84 County Scenic Corridor.
+Setting: The project site is located in the public right-of-way of Cuesta Real in front of 170 Cuesta Real, approximately 225 feet north of the three-way intersection at which Cuesta Real diverges into two.
+The site is surrounded by single-family residences within the same zoning district.
+The site is in the Highway 84 County Scenic Corridor, but is not visible from Highway 84.